Classroom Organization That Builds Community (Not Just a Pretty Room)

 That’s the real problem.

-In those classrooms, community struggles to grow—because students don’t experience ownership.
+In those classrooms, community struggles to grow because students don’t experience ownership.

 They’re in someone else’s room.

-When organization shifts from my classroom to our classroom, everything changes.
+But when classroom organization shifts from my classroom to our classroom, everything changes.

-• empowers student voice
+• Student voice increases

-Organization becomes more than storage—it becomes the foundation of classroom community.
+It becomes the foundation of classroom community.

-That shift began for me after years of teaching, when I stopped asking:
+That shift began when I stopped asking:

 “How do I want my classroom to look?”

-…and started asking two essential questions:
+And started asking two better questions:

 How will students easily access this?

-How does this serve them—not me?
+How does this serve them — not me?

 The Philosophy Behind Classroom Organization That Works